 HOST AN INSPECTION

-1. The inspection of stallions is conducted by at least three members of the Inspection Committee.
+1. The inspection of stallions is conducted by at least two members of the Inspection Committee.

 2. The minimum age of a stallion for the inspection is 2 years.

 3. The stallion inspection decides about the use of a stallion as part of the Association’s breeding program and in which section of the Stud Books the stallion will be registered or recorded.
 The decision includes the evaluation of the conformation, movement and aptitude for performance as well as the results of veterinary findings, in particular, the X-ray results, as far as these criteria can be determined from the information at hand.

 4. The inspections take place at regional locations in North America, which are determined by the Board.
 These dates and locations are officially announced in the publications of the Association.

 5. There is a possibility for stallions in justified exceptional cases to apply for a special inspection.
 This application is decided on by the Board, who must pay particular attention to the decision and the extent to which the implementation of such a special inspection serves the advancement of the breed.
 If the decision is positive.
 The Board decides the place and time and the nature of execution of this special inspection.